jrodriguezo/Remote-SPARQL-Query/README.md

 # Remote-SPARQL-Query :mag:

-Application to make SPARQL queries to ontologies dataset serialized in RDF trough a Fuseki endpoint.
+Application to make SPARQL queries to ontologies dataset serialized in RDF through a Fuseki endpoint.

 ## Neccesary software